2.6. Institutional framework of the electricity sector

 Responsibility of the SEC is to monitor compliance with legal, regulatory and normative provisions, grant gas and electric provisional concessions, and impose sanctions, among other matters.

-The Independent Coordinator of the National Electric System is a technical and independent body created by the new Law 20936 of 2016.) responsible for coordinating the operation of the set of installations of the national electric system that operate interconnected with each other.
-The Independent Coordinator of the National Electric System replaces the old Economic Load Dispatch Centers (CDEC) of SIC and SING.
+The Independent Coordinator of the National Electric System (Coordinator) is a technical and independent body created by the new Law 20936 of 2016, responsible for coordinating the operation of the set of installations of the SEN that operate interconnected with each other.
+The Coordinator replaces the old Economic Load Dispatch Centers (CDEC) of SIC and SING.

 The Coordinator is an autonomous corporation of public law, non-profit, with its own equity and indefinite duration.
 The Coordinator is not part of the State Administration, however, must comply with strict guidelines on transparency, and must keep publicly available the applicable regulatory framework, its organizational structure, financial statements, the composition of its board of directors, The consolidated information of its personnel, any payment received in the year by each member of its Board of Directors and the Executive Director and the annual public account that accounts for the fulfillment of management objectives.
 Likewise, the Coordinator must provide all the information requested, except for any of the causes of secrecy or reservation established by law or the Constitution, or that its publicity, affects the proper fulfillment of the functions of the Coordinator or rights of the people.